BBahtiri/ABAQUS-Multiphysics-Diffusion-UEL/README.md

 ## 🔬 Overview

 This project implements a **User Element (UEL)** for ABAQUS that simulates the coupled hydro-mechanical behavior of moisture diffusion in polymer materials.
-The element captures **bidirectional coupling** between mechanical stress fields and moisture transport phenomena, making it a true multiphysics simulation.
+The element captures **bidirectional coupling** between mechanical stress fields and moisture transport phenomena, making it a multiphysics simulation.

 ### Key Physics